karol-dubas/MultithreadingCSharp/async_notes.md

 - Used for old, legacy code to create awaitable `Task`
 - `TaskCompletionSource<T>` is for consuming a parallel or async operations different than TAP approach, where `Task` isn't exposed, so no `async` & `await` keywords can be used
-- Creates a `Task` which could be reutrned or awaited
+- Creates a `Task` which could be returned or awaited
 - `TaskCompletionSource<T>.Task` doens't run anything itself,
   it is marked as completed when it gets the result set on it, so it means it can be awaited